R. A. B. Dikko: Career

-After finishing his studies, he returned to Nigeria and joined the colonial service as a junior medical officer in 1940.
-He gradually rose through the ranks of the civil service, becoming a senior medical officer in 1953 and a principal medical officer in the endemic disease division of the Northern Nigeria Ministry of Health in 1960.
-During the regime of General Yakubu Gowon, he was appointed as the Federal Commissioner for Mines and Power in 1967 and Federal Commissioner for Transport in 1971.
+Following his medical training, Dikko returned to Nigeria in 1940 and joined the colonial medical service as a junior medical officer.
+He was promoted to senior medical officer in 1953 and became principal medical officer in the Endemic Diseases Division of the Northern Nigeria Ministry of Health in 1960.

+During the military government of General Yakubu Gowon, Dikko was appointed Federal Commissioner for Mines and Power in 1967.
+In 1971, he became Federal Commissioner for Transport.